manonmission88/Computer-Network-Project-1/README.md

 * 138.238 (folder for 138.238 prefix)
 * Subnets (folder for prefix - 10.1 / 10.3 / 10.7 / 10.8 / 10.99 / 10.24

+## Topology
+### Prem
+* all
+* old
+* seeds
-## Topology/Final - Folder for the final topology result.
+* Final - This folder is for final topology.
 This folder contains the all.txt file which contains all the data collected.
 Because of its large size, it has not been included here.

 ![Final Topology](https://github.com/manonmission88/Computer-Network-Project-1/blob/main/final.png)